Addanine/scicalc/README.md

 # scicalc
-A scientific calculator created by @ addanine, @ababythwumps and more.
+A scientific calculator created by @addanine, @ababythwumps and more.